A little on our history

 Fyffe Force Leaders – Year 6 students presented with Leader Badges at the first assembly of the year.

 Kaikōura Whale Run – our awesome fun event held in September that showcases the school, its stunning surroundings and is a major fundraiser for the school.
 Kaikōura Whale Run website here.

 EOTC (Education Outside the Classroom) – The children enjoy opportunities to challenge themselves, team build and grow as individuals through a variety of outings throughout the year including ski trips to Mt Lyford and camps for the senior class and local day trips for the junior school in and around the Kaikōura community.
 A highlight is always the end of year hike up to Mt Fyffe Hut for our senior classes and the Fyffe Palmer Reserve walk for the junior classes.

-Year 6 Leavers Assembly – A special time for our senior students who are leaving us to embark on their next learning journey, followed by a BBQ and ‘special’ visitor to the school.
+Year 6 Leavers Assembly – A special time for our senior students who are leaving us to embark on their next learning journey.
 This concludes the school year.